itucsdb1938/itucsdb1938/docs/source/user/member1.rst

-Parts Implemented by Yavuz Ege Okumuş
+Parts Implemented by Yavuz Ege Okumus
 ================================
 In this part Provider, CargoCompany and Supply_Order tables are used